26th September 2018 (London Film Festival Premiere), 9th November 2018 (UK Theatrical)

 Key moments are also hidden from our view, and instead of feeling like a distant observer, we watch reactions to these moments.
 While the sound is toned down and hushed, we know exactly what’s happening off screen thanks to how others are reacting.
 It’s superbly done throughout and thankfully not overused.
 The film’s biggest success is how beautiful it looks and proves you don’t have to make a sci-fi epic to have wonderful cinematography.

-If the other First Feature Competition nominee’s are as strong as this one, we’re in for a treat.
 While the plot does drag its feet at time, a mesmerising performance from Ed Oxenbould, career best work from Carey Mulligan and some of the best cinematography you’re likely to see at the entire festival make Paul Dano’s debut a strong and confident piece of work.

 Career best work from Mulligan and Oxenbould